eveningdong/eveningdong.github.io/_pages/academic.md

   + Computer Methods and Programs in Biomedicine
   + Expert Systems with Applications
   + IEEE Access
   + IEEE Journal of Biomedical and Health Informatics (JBHI)
+  + IEEE Transactions on Artificial Intelligence (TAI)
   + IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
   + IEEE Transactions on Medical Imaging (TMI)
   + IEEE Transactions on Multimedia (TMM)